AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 Content authors do not need to understand how their content is stored, but developers may need to access the repository directly on occasion.
 There are a number of ways to access information from the repository including REST and GraphQL APIs among others.

 See the document [AEM Technical Foundations](/help/implementing/developing/introduction/aem-technologies.md) for more details on the JCR content repository foundation of AEM.
-Note that this document is very technical and covers all areas of AEM development, many of which are not necessary for headless projects.
+Note that this document is very technical and also covers all areas of AEM development, many of which are not necessary for headless projects.

 ### Packages {#packages}